Lynching in the United States: Other ethnicities

 According to the Tuskegee Institute, of the 4,743 people lynched between 1882 and 1968, 1,297 were listed as "white".
 The Tuskegee Institute, which kept the most complete records, documented victims internally as "Negro", "white", "Chinese", and occasionally as "Mexican" or "Indian", but merged these into only two categories of Black or white in the tallies it published.
 Mexican, Chinese, and Native American lynching victims were tallied as white.
 Particularly in the West, minorities such as Chinese, Native Americans, Mexicans, and others were also lynching victims.
 The lynching of Mexicans and Mexican Americans in the Southwest was long overlooked in American history, when attention was focused on the treatment of African Americans in the South.

 In modern scholarship, researchers estimate that 597 Mexicans were lynched between 1848 and 1928.
 Mexicans were lynched at a rate of 27.4 per 100,000 of population between 1880 and 1930.
-This statistic was second only to that of the African American community, which endured an average of 37.1 per 100,000 of population during that period.
+This statistic was second only to that of the African-American community, which endured an average of 37.1 per 100,000 of population during that period.
 Between 1848 and 1879, Mexicans were lynched at an unprecedented rate of 473 per 100,000 of population.

 After their increased immigration to the U.S. in the late 19th century, Italian Americans in the South were recruited for laboring jobs.
-On March 14, 1891, 11 Italian immigrants were lynched in New Orleans, Louisiana, for their alleged role in the murder of David Hennessy, an ethnic Irish New Orleans police chief.
+On March 14, 1891, 11 Italian immigrants were lynched in New Orleans, Louisiana.
 This incident was one of the largest mass lynchings in U.S. history.
-A total of twenty Italians were lynched during the 1890s.
+A total of 20 Italians were lynched during the 1890s.
 Although most lynchings of Italian Americans occurred in the South, Italians did not comprise a major portion of immigrants or a major portion of the population as a whole.
 Isolated lynchings of Italians also occurred in New York, Pennsylvania, and Colorado.